 A word $w\in \Sigma^*$ is \emph{generated} by the grammar if there is a sequence of rules from $M$ starting with an initiating rule, then followed by propagating rules, and finishing at $S(w)$, that is, if there exists a sequence

 where each $H_i \in Q$ with $H_k(v_{k,1}, v_{k,2},\ldots, v_{k,m_k}) \leftarrow$ initiating, each $v_{i,j}\in \Sigma^*$, and each replacement follows from $P$.
 We refer to the symbols $x_i$ used to define a propagating rule as the \emph{variables} of the rule.
 We refer to a sequence, as above, as a \emph{derivation} of the word $w$.
-The language \emph{generated} by $M$ is the set of all words generated by $M$. \end{definition}
+The language \emph{generated} by $M$ is the set of all words generated by $M$, that is, the set of all words which have a derivation as above. \end{definition}

 A non-branching multiple context-free grammar is \emph{non-permuting} if in each propagating replacement rule, the variables $x_i$ which appear in $u_1u_2\cdots u_m$, appear in the same order as on the right-hand side of the rule.
 Moreover, a grammar is \emph{non-erasing} if for each propagating replacement rule, each variable $x_i$ which appears in the right-hand side also appears in the word $u_1u_2\cdots u_m$.
 Notice then that if a non-branching multiple context-free grammar is both non-permuting and non-erasing, then we have